sauladalibor/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 * __DeleteTableRow__: Deletes the currently selected row.

 * __InsertTable__: Inserts a table.
 Allows you to specify the number of rows and columns.
-Has an overload that allows you to specify if a Paragraph should be inserted before the table.
+Has an overload that allows you to specify if a paragraph should be inserted before the table.

->important In versions earlier than Q1 2015 before and after each Table element is inserted a Paragraph.
-When the Table is inserted via the UI or the InsertTable() method this is done automatically, otherwise paragraphs should be inserted manually.
-In next versions the Paragraph before the Table is not mandatory.
+>important In versions earlier than Q1 2015, a paragraph is inserted before and after each Table element.
+When the table is inserted via the UI or the InsertTable() method, this is done automatically, otherwise paragraphs should be inserted manually.
+In Q1 2015 and later versions, the paragraph before the table is not mandatory.

 * __InsertTableColumn__: Inserts a column at the end of the table.